Mastermind (board game): Complexity and the satisfiability problem

-The Mastermind satisfiability problem is a decision problem that asks, "Given a set of guesses and the number of colored and white pegs scored for each guess, is there at least one secret pattern that generates those exact scores?"
+The Mastermind satisfiability problem (MSP) is a decision problem that asks, "Given a set of guesses and the number of colored and white key pegs scored for each guess, is there at least one secret pattern that generates those exact scores?"
 (If not, then the codemaker must have incorrectly scored at least one guess.)
-In December 2005, Jeff Stuckman and Guo-Qiang Zhang showed in an arXiv article that the Mastermind satisfiability problem is NP-complete.
+In December 2005, Jeff Stuckman and Guo-Qiang Zhang showed in an arXiv article that MSP is NP-complete.

 Variations

 Varying the number of colors and the number of holes results in a spectrum of Mastermind games of different levels of difficulty.
 Another common variation is to support different numbers of players taking on the roles of codemaker and codebreaker.
 The following are some examples of Mastermind games produced by Invicta, Parker Brothers, Pressman, Hasbro, and other game manufacturers:

+There was also a version called Super Code produced in East Germany by VEB Plasticart.

 The difficulty level of any of the above can be increased by treating “empty” as an additional color or decreased by requiring only that the code's colors be guessed, independent of position.
-In Mini Mastermind the colored code pegs are the same size and shape as the colored or white key pegs so the difficulty can be increased by permitting the key pegs to be used as code pegs for two additional colors.
+In Mini Mastermind, the colored code pegs are the same size and shape as the colored or white key pegs so the difficulty can be increased by permitting the key pegs to be used as code pegs for two additional colors.

 Computer and Internet versions of the game have also been made, sometimes with variations in the number and type of pieces involved and often under different names to avoid trademark infringement.
 Mastermind can also be played with paper and pencil.

 There is a numeral variety of the Mastermind in which a 4-digit number is guessed.
-The 2021 web game Wordle has been compared to Mastermind.
+The 2021 web game Wordle has been compared to Mastermind; however, in Wordle a response to a guess indicates which letters (corresponding to code pegs) are correctly placed or incorrectly placed, whereas in Mastermind only the count of correctly and incorrectly placed code pegs are indicated.

 The game was included in the compilation party video game Clubhouse Games: 51 Worldwide Classics for the Nintendo Switch under the name "Hit & Blow".